huntergps/handbook-docs/FuseJS/4 - APIs.md

 The actual folder where the file will be saved will vary depending on platform.

 ### `writeSync`

+Synchrounously write data to the application folder:

+	storage.writeSync("filename.txt", "filecontent");

+> Warning: This call will block, if you are writing large amounts of data, use @(Storage.write).

 ### `readSync`

+Synchronously read data from a file in the application folder:

+	var data = storage.readSync("filename.txt");

+> Warning: This call will block, if you are writing large amounts of data, use @(Storage.read).

 ### `deleteSync`

+Delete a file from the application folder:

+	storage.deleteSync("filename.txt");

 ## Camera